wp-plugins/functionscapacitor/readme.txt

 Add a functionsCapacitor widget, select a function, input function parameters like "parameter1=value&parameter2=value" (without quotes).

+Optional: choose a [supported conditional function](http://wordpress.org/extend/plugins/functionscapacitor/other_notes/#Supported-conditional-functions) to decide where to display your widget.

 = Method by custom fields =

 Set a custom field name with function name and put function arguments into custom field value like "parameter1=value&parameter2=value" (without quotes).

 Result is always inserted at end.
 Plugin has priority 5.
 Most plugins use priority 10.
-This method is applied if post/page were displayed.
+This method is applied if post/page is displayed.

 = Examples =